Dong-JinKim/DenseRelationalCaptioning/README.md

 ## Updates
 (08/28/2019)
 - Our code is changed to trainable version.
-- Codes for backpropagation part are added to several codes.
+- Codes for backpropagation part are added to several functions.

 ## Installation